Photo provided by Lisa Gilbert

 For districts with a September and October season, permittees will be assigned to the September season until all September permits are filled, then subsequently to the October season, unless the permittee has indicated they only want the other month.

-Based on preference and availability, you'll also be issued either a bull-only or antlerless-only permit, unless your permit is for the Oct.
-29-Nov.24 season, which allows for the taking of either a bull or cow.
+Based on preference and availability, you'll also be issued either a bull-only or antlerless-only permit, unless your permit is for the November month season, which allows for the taking of either a bull or cow.

-Each successful applicant will be notified by mail within a few weeks of the drawing, so make sure you provide a mailing address where you can be reached during that time.
+Each successful applicant will be notified by mail and email within a few weeks of the drawing, so make sure you provide a mailing and email address where you can be reached during that time.
 The list of winners' names is also available online.
 Unsuccessful applicants will not be notified.

 Purchasing Your Permit